-- Collaborative Law Process Agreement – this is the form of agreement that the parties and counsel use when we are hired to represent a husband or wife in a collaborative law divorce case.
-This form can be adapted for use in a non-family case.
-This form is based on, and similar to, the form that appears on the web site for the Massachusetts Collaborative Law Council.
-We have made a few changes that we believe are improvements.
+- Collaborative Law Participation Agreement– this is the form of agreement that the parties and counsel use when we are hired to represent a husband or wife in a collaborative law divorce case.
+This form can be adapted for use in a non-family case

 - Ground Rules for the Collaborative Process – a list of suggestions for handling communication issues in four-way collaborative law meetings of the parties and counsel.